ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we pray for [Switzerland](/prayer/notes/switzerland.html)
+This week we pray for [Trinidad and Tobago](/prayer/notes/trinidad-and-tobago.html)

-If you missed it, we last prayed for [Denmark](/prayer/notes/denmark.html)
+If you missed it, we last prayed for [Switzerland](/prayer/notes/switzerland.html)

 ## Prayer App